-I had recently driven through pretty much the entire Icefields Parkway while in the Canadian Rockies and if you are seeking to go through it too, read this driving guide beforehand, especially if it’s your first time driving through it.
+I had recently driven through pretty much the entire Icefields Parkway while exploring the Canadian Rockies and if you are seeking to go through it too, especially for your first drive, read guide beforehand, because it will help answer 10 of the most common questions people have before they go.

-The purpose of this guide is to help you:
+The purpose of this Icefields Parkway driving guide is to help you:

 - See and get more out of this spectacular location.